elijahjibben/CullParticlesFabric/README.md

 ## History

-This is an updated and altered version of an old mod which can be found [here](https://github.com/Tfarcenim/CullParticlesFabric).
+This is an updated and altered version of an abandoned mod which can be found [here](https://github.com/Tfarcenim/CullParticlesFabric).
 This version will receive regular updates for new Minecraft versions and has been improved for compatibility.

 ## License